Acura NSX GT3

 Accurate detailing

-Once the user was satisfied with the look of their vehicle they take the wheel (physically) and take it for a spin around a track.
-The environment presented reflects the chosen livery, in this instance wild splashes of paint to drive under and through, or pixelised graphical shapes and buildings to drive around, coloured and designed, just like their vehicle.
-Creating these environments individually meant each user’s ride was unique.
+Once the user was satisfied with the look of their vehicle, they took the wheel (physically) and gave it a spin around the track.
+The environment presented reflected their chosen livery (in this instance, wild splashes of paint to drive under and through) or pixelised graphical shapes and buildings to drive around, coloured and designed, inspired by their vehicle.

 To enhance and lengthen the experience we also developed a microsite and other collateral for the Auto Show, one which allowed attendees to send unique digital takeaways to send themselves after the experience had ended.